PufferAI/dev/docs/source/rst/landing.rst

 Current Limitations
 ###################

-- No continuous action spaces (WIP)
+- No continuous action spaces (planned for after 1.0)
-- Support for heterogenous observations and actions requires you to specify teams such that each team has the same observation and action space.
-There's no good way around this.
+- Each agent must have the same observation and action space.
+True of most RL libraries, hard to work around without sacrificing performance or simplicity.

 License
 #######